 The Voices of Our Children

-Today the voices of our children call out to us.
-Sometimes it is a conscious cry, as in the school walkouts by hundreds of thousands of children in more than 100 countries, or as in the case of Juliana v.
+The voices of our children call out to us.
+Sometimes it is a conscious cry, as in the school walkouts by hundreds of thousands of children in more than 100 countries calling for action on the climate crisis, the statements of young people at multiple climate and sustainability conferences, or in the many legal actions brought in courts around the world, including the case of Juliana v.
 United States.
-Sometimes the cry is unarticulated, and reflected through our children’s behavior, which too often mirrors our own irresponsibility.
+Sometimes the cry is unarticulated, and reflected through our children’s behavior, which too often is affected by our own irresponsibility.
 Either way, their cry to us is unmistakable.

 Climate change is the defining Moral Issue of the 21st Century.
-Every decision we make, at the individual level, at the institutional level, and at the societal level, creates winners and losers.
+Decisions we make, at the individual level, at the institutional level, and at the societal level, create climate winners and losers.
 This is a responsibility we cannot avoid.

 We are the first generation in human history that has had the opportunity to achieve sustainable and just societies.
-We have had the knowledge, the technology, and the wealth to succeed.
+We have the knowledge, the technology, and the wealth to succeed.
 Moreover, for half a century, we have known what the consequences of our choices would be for the world of the future and for our children.
-It is clear that we have lacked the courage and the will to make the morally right choices, to do the necessary “New Stuff.”
+It is clear that we have lacked the courage and the will to make the morally right choices.

 Each and every one of us is responsible for the world our choices have created.
 Each day that passes without our finding the courage to make the decisions we know are necessary adds to the unconscionable burden we bequeath to our children and grandchildren.
 The difficulty of the decisions we leave to them will far exceed the difficulty of the decisions we face today.

-Many of our scientists have built a body of knowledge that leaves no doubt about the imminent destination of the paths we are on.
-Some policy makers and advocates have called for fundamental change.
-Some economists and financial analysts have documented the effects of our wanton waste of the planet’s precious resources and of our willful indulgence of our own greed and unsustainable consumption.
-None of them have yet been sufficiently effective to change the policies of the world’s major nations, and they all bear the responsibility for that.
+Scientists from across the world have built a body of knowledge that leaves no doubt about the imminent destination of the paths we are on.
+Many policymakers and advocates have called for fundamental change.
+Numerous economists and financial analysts have documented the effects of our wanton waste of the planet’s precious resources and of the willful indulgence of our own greed and unsustainable consumption.
+None of them have yet been sufficiently effective to change the policies of the world’s major nations, and we bear the responsibility for that.

-But religious and faith leaders, especially at the local level, who have a responsibility to lead in paths of righteousness, have largely remained silent in the face of the greatest challenge faced by humankind, and it is their silence that will be most noticed by future generations.
+Think of religious and faith leaders, especially at the local level, who have a responsibility to lead in paths of righteousness, have largely remained silent in the face of the greatest challenge faced by humankind.
+It is their silence that will be deemed the greatest dereliction of their responsibility by future generations.

-Their silence does not excuse our silence, however.
+Their silence does not excuse our silence or inaction, however.
 We each bear the responsibility for our own actions.
-Individual decisions we make in our own lives may seem to have small consequences in terms of the cumulative overall impact of CO2, but the moral implications of those decisions are not small for the individual making the decisions.
-Even if we make conscientious decisions ourselves and advocate for wise decisions and policies, the fact that our positions did not carry the day does not relieve us from bearing responsibility for the impacts of the decisions and policies that have prevailed.
+Individual decisions we make in our own lives may seem to have small consequences in terms of the cumulative impact of CO2, but the moral implications of those decisions are not small for the individual making the decisions.
+Even if we make conscientious decisions ourselves and advocate for wise decisions and policies, the fact that our positions have not yet carried the day does not relieve us from bearing responsibility for the impacts of the decisions and policies that have prevailed.

-No person of good faith can deny that climate change is real and caused by the actions of humans.
+No person of good faith and sound mind can deny that climate change is real and caused by the actions of humans.
 None can honestly deny that the consequences we are already experiencing will continue and worsen.
 We have chosen this climate-changed world with the decisions we have made, but we can still choose a different and better world together with our children.
-Our voices are important and our actions speak even more clearly.

 The time for plain speaking and effective action is now.